podoc/podoc/README.md

 ## Installation

-The code is changing rapidly and there is no PyPI yet.
+The code is changing rapidly and there is no PyPI release yet.

 The main requirements are: